 Example pests controlled

-Diptera, Hymenoptera, Lepidoptera and Coleoptera such as fleas, moths, mosquitoes and beetles
+Diptera, Hymenoptera, Lepidoptera and Coleoptera such as fleas, moths, mosquito larvae and beetles

 Example applications